Kazuyoshi Saito: 2013–2018: Continued success and anniversaries

+2018–present: Okamura Kazuyoshi

 Saito wrote the lyrics to and is featured on "Mystery Train" and "Hana Ichi Monme" from Yoshitaka Minami's September 2018 album Dear My Generation.
 On November 8, Saito organized a concert at Zepp Diver City featuring numerous other musicians such as his Curling Sitones bandmates, Chara, Yōko Oginome, Yasuyuki Okamura and Sakura Fujiwara where the proceeds went to reconstruction from the 2018 Japan floods.
 Saito wrote "Color" for the 2018 film Kazokuiro -Railways Watashi-tachi no Shuppatsu-.

 Mannish Boys released an EP titled Naked in January 2019.
 Saito wrote "Are" to be the theme of the TV drama Your Home is My Business!
 2nd Attack, and co-composed "Beautiful Dreams" for Kemuri vocalist Fumio Ito's March 2019 album Friendship.
 He also played guitar on "Okusoko no Uta" from Takehara Pistol's September album It's My Life.
 Using lyrics that Momoko Sakura wrote about him before she died, Saito composed "Itsumo no Fūkei" to be an ending theme of the anime adaptation of Sakura's Chibi Maruko-chan.
 Saito wrote nine songs for the musical Rockabilly Jack by Yukinojo Mori.
-The Curling Sitones' first album Hyojo no Rogue was release in November 2019.
+The Curling Sitones' first album Hyojo no Rogue was released in November 2019.
 Their song "Suberi Shirazu Shirazu" was named the theme song of the 2020 Japan Curling Championships, the first ever in the competition's history.

 Saito's 20th studio album 202020 was released in January 2020.
 That year, he wrote "Junpu" to be the theme song of Junji Takada's TV show Jun Sanpo.
 Saito's next album, 55 Stones, was released in March 2021.
+Pineapple followed in April 2023, with its English-language title track that features Sakura Fujiwara.
+On December 25, 2023, it was announced that Saito had formed the duo Okamura Kazuyoshi with Yasuyuki Okamura.
+One of impetuses for the group was when Saito appeared on Okamura's NHK Radio 1 show Okamura Yasuyuki no Come On Everybody in January 2020 and the two improvised a song together on the spot.
+"I Miss Your Fire" was released digitally on January 17, 2024, and was followed by "Haru, Hakudaku" on February 14, which is based on the improvised song from 2020.
+Their first album, Wakaba, was released on May 16.
+Their first tour began on the same day and saw them play 12 shows in eight cities.
+Okamura Kazuyoshi won Best Collaboration at the 2024 GQ Men of the Year Awards.